dafuga/eos_rng_contract/README.md

     ```
     cleos push action greymass commitnumber '["bob", "a665a45920422f9d417e4867efdc4fb8a04a1f3fff1fa07e998e86f7f7a27ae3", 3140484404, 123]' -p bob@active
     ```
     The smart contract will automatically validate that the number corresponds to the previously committed hash and that the current block time is also the one that was previously committed.
-If those conditions are met, then the number will be used in a XOR function to modify the number that is stored on the `snumbers` table for the given time_block.
+If those conditions are met, then the number will be used in a XOR function to modify the number that is stored on the `randomnumber` table for the given time_block.
 This means that the number becomes truly random as soon as two independent oracles contribute to this smart contract.

-3) As soon as two oracles commits a number for a given block, the `snumbers` table can be used to get a randomly generated number at a given time_block.
+3) As soon as two oracles commits a number for a given block, the `randomnumber` table can be used to get a randomly generated number at a given time_block.

     Eg.
     ```
-    cleos get table greymass greymass snumbers --lower alice --limit 1
+    cleos get table greymass greymass randomnumber --lower alice --limit 1
     ```

 **Note:**